 - The collective memory should be strong and coherent enough to support the organization's values, but not so strong as to inhibit change.

 6. Boards work as a team, and collaborate with other teams

 - Effective communication and collaboration within the board - don't expect each board member to do everything.

 - Effective communication and collaboration with other groups and organizations.

 - Circle Organization (Robertson)

-Note: The six points I've discussed here correspond to the six core capabilities of organizational intelligence, as described in my Organizational Intelligence eBook and my Organizational Intelligence workshop.
+Note: The six points I've discussed here correspond to the six core capabilities of organizational intelligence, as described in my Organizational Intelligence eBook.

 Brian Robertson, The Sociocratic Method.
 A Dutch model of corporate governance harnesses self-organization to provide agility and a voice to all participants (Strategy+Business Aug 2006)